usealto/bubble/.github/ISSUE_TEMPLATE/bug_report.md

 Add steps to reproduce this behaviour, include console or network logs and screenshots:

+BE CAREFUL TO NOT SHOW ANY SENSITIVE API KEY

+Please record a short video loom to help us reproduce the bug https://www.loom.com/looms/videos [LOOM VIDEO/]

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'